COVID-19 pandemic in Antarctica: Impact on scientific research

 People coming to Antarctica research stations have to undergo isolation and COVID-19 screening.
 The Antarctica research stations of Australia, Norway and Germany have respirators and coronavirus tests; it remains unconfirmed whether the research stations of the U.S. and Britain have them.
 The British Antarctic Survey implemented precautionary measures.
 The Argentine Antarctica territories had taken measures at its six permanent bases to prevent the spread of COVID-19 to the territory before the arrival of the virus.

 The impact of the COVID-19 pandemic on travel caused complications with evacuating British Antarctic Survey personnel from the continent.

-As of 14 April 2020, bases in Antarctica contain only skeleton crews, visitors have been limited, and scientific research has been impacted.
+As of 14 April 2020, bases in Antarctica contained only skeleton crews, visitors have been limited, and scientific research has been impacted.
 Several conferences on the topic of Antarctica that had been planned for mid-2020 were cancelled due to the pandemic.

 Cases

 In April 2020, a cruise ship headed for Antarctica had almost sixty percent of its passengers test positive for COVID-19.
 The cruise stopped in Uruguay, where the passengers were allowed to disembark.

 The first official cases were announced on 21 December 2020 by the government of Chile.
 At least 36 people, including 10 civilians and 26 officers of the Chilean Army and Chilean Navy, were confirmed as positive for COVID-19 after contracting the virus on the Base General Bernardo O'Higgins Riquelme (in continental Antarctica), where they were doing scheduled maintenance work for the base.
 The people developed symptoms for COVID-19 aboard the Sargento Aldea ship, and most of the cases were treated after arriving to their destinations in Punta Arenas and Talcahuano.

 On 14 December 2021, a positive case was detected at the Belgian research station Princesse Elisabeth in Queen Maud Land.
 Further tests revealed two more cases that were subsequently evacuated on 23 December.
 11 of the 30 people present at the station were tested positive.

 On 12 January 2022, 13 positive cases were detected at Esperanza Base in Argentine Antarctica.
 Further tests detected 11 more cases, totaling 24 positive cases.

 On 13 September 2022, one positive case was detected at Davis Station in Australian Antarctic Territory.
 First unspecified case detected at port in Hobart on 10 January 2022.

 The first confirmed case at McMurdo Station in Ross Dependency was detected in August 2022.
-By November, 10% of the population of Station's population was confirmed to be infected.
+By November, 10% of the population of the station was confirmed to be infected.
 As of February 2023, a total of 175 positive cases have been detected.
 Covid also reached Amundsen-Scott South Pole Station and WAIS Divide.

 On 8 November 2022, 20 positive cases were detected at Dumont d'Urville Station in Adélie Land.
 20 of the 21 people present at the station were tested positive.

-Covid reached New Zealand's Scott Base, located several miles from McMurdo Station, in February of 2023.
+Covid reached New Zealand's Scott Base, located several miles from McMurdo Station, in February 2023.